uym2/MinVar-Rooting/README.md

                         schema of your input treefile.
 Default is Newick

-NOTE: FastRoot.py works for a list of trees.
+NOTE: FastRoot.py works for a list of trees

-The following scripts might be more handy but only work with single-tree input.
+The following scripts might be more handy but only work with single-tree input

 - python MP\_reroot.py \<tree_file_in_newick\>